 Buyers who tried BioCare’s traps also say the pheromones are spread over greater distances.
 One user said that one trap was capable of covering an entire room, and would only be replaced once they’re completely saturated with moths.

 They’re considered one of the least expensive traps available, but still don’t beat Dr. Killigan’s amazing value for the 6 packs.

 Dr. Killigans Moth Traps – The Verdict

-Even if you choose another brand for your moth infestation, you can’t go wrong with any of our recommended picks.
+Even if you choose another brand for your moth or pesky animal infestation, you can’t go wrong with any of our recommended picks.
 They work using the same technique and produce comparable results.